LiamConnors/transit-data-in-python/docs/tutorials/realtime-dashboard/1-setup.md

 Now that you have the environment set up and activated, install the following packages:

-- `requests` — you'll use this to fetch data from the API
+- `requests` — to fetch data from the API
-- `protobuf` — you'll use this to deserialize the transit data
+- `protobuf` — to deserialize the transit data
-- `dash` — you'll use this to build the interactive dashboard
+- `dash` — to build the interactive dashboard

 To install these packages, run: